jameslikeslinux/puppet-node_orchestration/README.md

 reasonable organization defaults.
 Likewise, many of the plan parameters can be expressed as defaults in Hiera plan data.

+### `node_orchestration::create_azure_vm`

+Create an Azure VM with default settings.

+# `name`: The name of the VM to create
+# `size`: The type of VM to create (small, medium, large)
+# `image_id`: Overrides the default image ID set in Hiera
+# `admin_user`: Overrides the initial VM username set in Hiera
+# `admin_password`: Overrides the initial VM password set in Hiera
+# `resource_group`: Overrides the resource group set in Hiera

+The available sizes: small, medium, large; map to VM sizes Standard_B1s, Standard_B2s, and Standard_D2s_v3 by default.
+This can be overridden with the `node_orchestration::az_vm_sizes` Hiera plan data hash to provide reasonable organization defaults.
+Likewise, many of the plan parameters can be expressed as defaults in Hiera plan data.

 ## Limitations

-This is a proof-of-concept module that provides basic support for EC2.
-Not all the EC2 settings you might want to control are exposed, but the plans as implemented aim to demonstrate various ways those settings can be defined: as parameters, in module data, and Hiera.
-Implementations for other cloud providers may look very different from this initial EC2 version.
+This is a proof-of-concept module that provides basic support for AWS and Azure.
+Not all the settings you might want to control are exposed, but the plans as implemented aim to demonstrate various ways those settings can be
+defined: as parameters, in module data, and Hiera.
+Implementations for other cloud providers may look very different from these initial versions.